Al-Attarine Madrasa in Fez, Morocco

 You can embrace the beauty of the landscape in the city’s oldest park, which dates back to the 18th century.
 The patch of green juxtaposes the vibrant cityscape with a quiet, manicured, and tended collection of grass, water gardens, and fountains decorated with Zellige tiles.

 Beds of roses arranged in geometric shapes parallel the Arabesque features found in the patterns across the mosques and madrasas.
-Palm, orange, and pine trees provide shade to the walkways, add illustrious aromatics to the park, and guide your eye to the skyline of towering cypresses.
+Palm, orange, and pine trees shade the walkways, add illustrious aromatics to the park, and guide your eye to the skyline of towering cypresses.

 ntrance to Funduq al-Najjariyyin in Fez, Morocco